mattdesl/kelvin-to-rgb/README.md

 Approximate an `[r, g, b]` color from a Kelvin temperature between 1,500 and 40,000.

-Details and original implementation by Tanner Helland [here](http://www.tannerhelland.com/4435/convert-temperature-rgb-algorithm-code/#comment-24753).
+Details and original implementation by Tanner Helland, [see here](http://www.tannerhelland.com/4435/convert-temperature-rgb-algorithm-code/).

 ## Example